 The type that you use will depend on what you are building and how secure you need that item to be.

-Some screwdrivers have the bit built in and it can’t be changed.
-This is the case with most manual flat blade and Phillips.
+Some screwdrivers have the bit built-in, and it can’t be changed.
+This is the case with most manual flat blades and Phillips.

 However, these give you limited uses.
-If you want the most versatility, another option is to get a driver in which you can change out the bits.
-An example of this, shown below, is the multi-bit screwdriver set (check price on Amazon).
+If you want the most versatility, another option is to get a driver to change out the bits.

-This will give you the most versatility, especially if you get a kit with all or most of the different bits.
+This will give you the most versatility, especially if you get a kit with all or most of the types of screwdriver bits.

-Using the right drill bit with your screwdriver or using the right screwdriver is important so you can prevent stripping the screw heads, or cam out.
+Using the right drill bit with your screwdriver or using the correct screwdriver is essential so you can prevent stripping the screw heads or cam out.
 This is when the screwdriver slips out of the fastener due to torque that could be too high.

 Cam out can damage your drill bits and the fastener to a point where they are no longer usable.
 Prevent cam out by using the right tool for the job.

-In the following section, twelve different screwdrivers are introduced and and their top uses explained.
+In the following section, twelve different screwdrivers are introduced, and their top uses are explained.

-Twelve of the Most Common Types of Screwdrivers
+Twelve of the Most Common Types of Screwdriver Heads

 Flat Blade (Slotted)